projf/projf-explore/graphics/lines-and-triangles/README.md

 ## Demos

-There is one demo that can draw a line, cube, or triangles.
+There is one demo top module that can draw a line, cube, or triangles.

+To switch between the different demos, change the render instance after line in `top_demo.sv`:

+* `render_line` - single diagonal line
+* `render_edge` - line around the edge of the framebuffer
+* `render_cube` - cube outline from nine lines
+* `render_triangles` - three triangle outlines

 Learn more about the designs and demo from the [Lines and Triangles](https://projectf.io/posts/lines-and-triangles/) blog post, or read on for build instructions.
 New to graphics development on FPGA?
-Check out our [introduction to FPGA Graphics](https://projectf.io/posts/fpga-graphics/).
+Check out [Beginning FPGA Graphics](https://projectf.io/posts/fpga-graphics/).

 ![](../../doc/img/lines-and-triangles.jpg?raw=true "")